Once upon a time, long long ago, people who couldn’t (or didn’t want to) drive had limited transportation options.

 One of the great things about Uber is there are usually several drivers within a few minutes of any given location.
 From the Uber app (or on the website), you’ll be able to see if there are any Uber drivers in your area.

 When you order a ride, you are given an estimate of how close the driver is to your location.
 It’s important to be ready as soon as possible after the driver arrives.
 Drivers are only required to wait for a few minutes before they can cancel the ride.
 Don’t request a ride, then make the driver wait.

 If you ordered Uber Pool, it’s possible (even probable) that other passengers will be added.
 This makes being ready in a timely fashion that much more important.
 If you’re late coming out, you will be making the driver and other passengers wait.

 DON’T REQUEST YOUR RIDE WHEN YOU’RE ALREADY LATE

 There’s nothing more stressful than running late for work, an interview, date, or another important event.

-Well, there IS one thing: a passenger who waits till they’re already running late before they request a ride, calls the driver asking when he/she will arrive, and then jumps in the vehicle in an agitated state, creating a stressful ride.
+Well, there IS one thing: a passenger who waits till they’re already running late before they request a ride, calls the driver asking when he/she will arrive, and then jumps in the vehicle in an agitated state and sits up between the seats giving driving instructions, creating a stressful ride.
 No fun at all for the driver or the passenger. :-/

 Be sure to allow enough time to get to your destination on time.
 If possible, allow a little extra time for traffic and unforeseen events.